 On June 1, 2021, Antero Resources issued \$600 million of 5.375% senior notes due March 1, 2030 (the "2030 Notes") at par.
 The 2030 Notes are unsecured and effectively subordinated to the Credit Facility to the extent of the value of the collateral securing the Credit Facility.
 The 2030 Notes rank pari passu to Antero Resources' other outstanding senior notes.
 The 2030 Notes are guaranteed on a full and unconditional and joint and several senior unsecured basis by Antero Resources' existing subsidiaries that guarantee the Credit Facility and certain of its future restricted subsidiaries.
 Interest on the 2030 Notes is payable on March 1 and September 1 of each year.
 Antero Resources may redeem all or part of the 2030 Notes at any time on or after March 1, 2025 at redemption prices ranging from 102.688% on or after March 1, 2025 to 100.00% on or after March 1, 2028.
-In addition, on or before March 1, 2025, Antero Resources may redeem up to 35% of the aggregate principal amount of the 2030 Notes, but in an amount not greater than the net cash proceeds of certain equity offerings, if certain conditions are met, at a redemption price of 105.375% of the principal amount of the 2030 Notes, plus accrued and unpaid interest.
-At any time prior to March 1, 2025, Antero Resources may also redeem the 2030 Notes, in whole or in part, at a price equal to 100% of the principal amount of the 2030 Notes plus a "make-whole" premium and accrued and unpaid interest.
+In addition, on or before March 1, 2025, Antero Resources may redeem up to 35% of the aggregate principal amount of the 2030 Notes, plus accrued and unpaid interest.
+If Antero Resources unpaid interest.
+At any time prior to March 1, 2025, Antero Resources unpaid interest.
+At any time prior to March 1, 2025, Antero Resources and unpaid interest.
+If Antero Resources undergoes a change of control followed by a rating decline, the holders of the 2030 Notes, plus accrued and unpaid interest.
 If Antero Resources undergoes a change of control followed by a rating decline, the holders of the 2030 Notes, plus accrued and unpaid interest.